mathieu-bonhommeau/memo_backend/README.md

 # Application Memo
+In progress ...

-### for saved some commands 'tips' inline and sort them in environment
+### for saved some commands 'tips' inline and sort them by environment

 This app is build with node/expressjs, sequelize, postgresql for the backend

 For the frontend :

 I use TDD approch and clean architecture

+TODO :
+- CI CD : github action